what this Event is about

 R.N., BHlthSc, MACCCN, Grad.Dip Ed, MEd, Dip Counselling, GradCertCritCare, CertIV Training and Assessment, CertIV in Mediation

-Anne has a passion for teaching, which she does in an unpretentious way that ensures you will understand and retain what she presents and enjoy this learning experience.
-She has extensive experience, over 26 years lecturing for Gold Coast Health District and Griffith University.
-Currently, she is a guest lecturer at Bond University medical school.
+Anne has a passion for teaching, which she does in an unpretentious way that ensures you will not only understand and retain what she presents but will also enjoy this learning experience.
+She has extensive experience of over 26 years of lecturing for Gold Coast Health District and Griffith University.

 Sue Walker